betadots/openvox-training/40_code-logic.md

 ```

 **Practice**:

+* Do all changes in a dedicated branch
-* Create a custom directory structure in `/opt/myapp`
+* Create a new `profile::myapp` class to manage a custom directory structure in `/opt/myapp`
 * Use several File resources of different types of `directory`, `file` and `link`
+* Add new class to your node declaration
+* Test your code locally and in a dedicated environment with an agent run
+* Merge and push the changes after all tests were sucessful

+A sample solution can be found [here](./solutions/110_defaults.md).

 ## Conditionals